 Jamuna Bank’s profit surges 37% in Q3

-The bank's consolidated earnings per share (EPS) increased to Tk 1.20 in the period, from Tk 0.87 a year ago.
+The bank's consolidated earnings per share (EPS) increased to Tk 1.20 during the period, from Tk 0.87 a year ago.

 The bank attributed the rise in EPS to higher investment income, commission, exchange, brokerage, and net interest income, according to a disclosure on the Dhaka Stock Exchange (DSE) website.